hudir/sudoku_new_game/README.md

   - check each region

   #### 2- hide some element of it
-  - hide all the ele, who were in the hide arr
+  - hide all the ele in the hide arr
   - but make sure the puzzle still have and only have one unique solution